|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 On this track we discussed anger.
 Four basic anger management techniques we discussed regarding the divorced or separated client were taking time out, finding harmless ways to release anger, talk your feelings out, and talking to the anger target without blaming or name calling.

 On the next track we will discuss regaining self worth.
 I find it productive to put self worth into different perspectives using four methods.
 These four methods for regaining self worth are eliminating the idea, unrestricting the idea, acknowledging personal worth, and the compassionate perspective.

 Question 4: What are four basic anger management techniques which can be implemented regarding a divorced or separated client?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.